HR Document Management Agent

 Challengeable by: Auditor

-Store document plus immutable audit trail plus chain of custody Archive document with correct classification + retention period + access controls + immutable audit trail (creator + timestamp + signatures + access events + modifications + version history) plus chain of custody preservation for litigation hold + e-discovery + Subject Access Request fulfilment?
+Store the document with an immutable audit trail and chain of custody Is the document archived with its classification, retention period and access controls, plus an immutable audit trail (creator, timestamp, signatures, access events, version history) and a chain of custody preserved for litigation hold and e-discovery?
 Rules Engine Auditor

 Decision Record